raiyan-fr/currency-converter/README.md

 # currency-converter
-just a simple currency converter us js
+just a simple currency converter using js